-We designed and created this huge Grazing table with its mossy table cover, log pot risers, handmade candles and a riot of colour with our incredible canopy of flowers, blossom and fruit which we commissioned from Janet of The Flower Room Belfast.
+We designed and created the huge Grazing table with its mossy table cover, log pot risers, handmade candles and a riot of colour with our incredible canopy of flowers, blossom and fruit which we commissioned from Janet of The Flower Room, Belfast.

 Yellow Door’s feast was a culinary spectacle.
 Magical morsels from every county of Northern Ireland, displayed by Blue Moon in the most charming and enchanting manner we could muster.